 How Much Do December Birthstones Cost?

-The price of Turquoise stones normally ranges from $1 to $10 per carat, but they can also be sold for $.05 to $1,000 per carat depending on the Turquoise stone’s quality.
+Turquoise stones normally range from $1 to $10 per carat.
+Depending on the stone’s quality, they can also sell for $.05 to $1,000 per carat.

-Just like diamond engagement rings, there are many factors that determine the price of Turquoise stones.
-The weight can help you determine how much a Turquoise is.
+Just like diamond engagement rings, many factors determine their price.
+The weight can help you determine how much a Turquoise costs.